Skip to main content

 Vinyl LVP (7" plank, no pattern) 300 sq ft Straight-lay 7% 321 sq ft (14 cartons @ 24 sq ft) 300 × 1.07 = 321; ceil(321 / 24) = 14

-Carpet (12-ft broadloom, solid) 15 × 18 ft = 270 sq ft 12-ft roll, seam at 12 ft 10% 12 × 19 ft cut = 228 sq ft of usable + 25 sq ft seam reserve = 253 sq ft purchase Roll-width math drives more than 10% baseline because 12-ft roll across 15-ft room forces a 3-ft seam fill
+Carpet (12-ft broadloom, solid) 15 × 18 ft = 270 sq ft 12-ft roll, seam at 12 ft 10% 12 × 19 ft = 228 sq ft usable + 25 sq ft seam reserve = 253 sq ft purchase Roll-width math exceeds the 10% baseline: a 12-ft roll across a 15-ft room needs a 3-ft seam fill

 Tile (12×24" porcelain) 120 sq ft Diagonal (45°) 17% 141 sq ft (12 boxes @ 12 sq ft) 120 × 1.17 = 140.4; ceil(140.4 / 12) = 12